 Some accessories you can purchase make the MacBook more fun to use.
 For example, if you like listening to music you might want to buy headphones or speakers.
 On the other hand, if you like creating music, Apple offers several types of DJ controllers so you can mix your own music, a guitar input so you can hook up your guitar to the computer, a microphone and even a music keyboard.
 If you use your computer for watching movies, purchasing a remote control would allow you to control the video playback from a comfy place on the couch.
 You can also get a webcam for chatting or business.

 Sure the MacBook is fun and functional, but it’s not exactly cheap.
 If you buy one, you’ll probably want to protect your investment by making sure the MacBook is safe from theft or damage.
 For that purpose, Apple offers locks so you can stop your computer from walking away, and screen and keyboard protectors to defend against scratches and spills.
 If you’re worried about losing the information stored on your computer, you can buy Time Capsule, which is an external data backup device that ensures you won’t lose any files if something goes wrong.

-To learn more about Macs, browse the links on the next page.
+To learn more about Macs, browse the links below.

 - Apple.
 "MacBook (13-inch, Late 2006) - Technical Specifications."
 (August 12, 2011).

 - Apple.
 "MacBook (13-inch, Mid 2010) - Technical Specifications."
 (August 12, 2011).